pbouda/peterbouda.eu/content/parsing-wikipedia-dumps-and-converting-to-iso-24612-graf-xml.md

 # Concatenate and clean the files

 The next step is then to create a real XML file from this.
-It is not too hard, we just have to add a root tag and clean the data a bit more, otherwise the XML parser will complain about certain characters like the "lower than" `<`.
+It is not too hard, we just have to add a root tag and clean the data a bit more, otherwise an XML parser will complain about certain characters like the "lower than" `<`.
 I start with the following code to get rid of certain general problems like unparsable characters, add the root tags and concatenate all the files: